Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist and Conductor

 Notes: Satina notes that the program was different to that which was announced, and that Rachmaninoff’s Spring Cantata and The Rock were not heard.
-Instead, this was the first performance of Rachmaninoff’s Third Piano Concerto in Moscow.
-Satina also indicates that Rachmaninoff conducted in this concert, and it might be presumed that Plotnikoff conducted only in the concerto.
+Instead, this was the first performance of Rachmaninoff’s Third Piano Concerto in Moscow, postponed from a planned performance the previous month due to the delayed return of parts from the US.
+Satina also indicates that Rachmaninoff conducted in this concert, and it might be assumed that Plotnikoff conducted only in the concerto.
+Keldysh (p.
+297) confirms that Rachmaninoff conducted his symphony.
+An image of the first page of this program is included in Keldysh's Rachmaninoff and His Time.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 12 1910